What happens in a church service?

 It will be quite clear when the service is about to start.
 At 10.30am a steward will step up to the lectern and welcome everyone.
 They will highlight any events in the newsletter and announce any additional items.
 They will celebrate any birthdays and will welcome the preacher.

-The words of songs are projected but there are printed books available if you want (please ask one of the welcomers in the vestibule).
+The words of songs are projected.
 The preacher will usually guide people about when to sit or stand (usually we stand to sing though there is a bit of a game as to how long you can wait through the introduction of a song before standing up) When in doubt copy those around you, but sometimes different people do different things, which might be confusing – though it also goes to show that you cannot actually go far wrong whatever you do – phew!

 The Collection / Offering

 This can happen at any time in the service though it will be announced by the preacher.
-Sometimes it is collected during a song in which case once the singing has started, the collection / offering will begin from the front of the church so you can see it coming.
+Sometimes it is collected during a song in which case once the singing has started, the collection / offering will usually begin from the rear of the church.
 Sometimes the collection / offering is taken while a musical piece is played.

 Contributing to the collection / offering is entirely voluntary so don’t feel you have to give a donation.
 Quite a few people give by direct debit nowadays so nobody will find it odd if you just pass the bag along.